 The plentiful plant supply allowed the huge plant-eating sauropods - such as Apatosaurus, Diplodocus and Brachiosaurus - to evolve.
 These are some of the largest animals to have ever walked the Earth.
 By the end of the Jurassic their herds dominated the landscape.
 Sauropods became even larger in the Cretaceous.

 Cretaceous Period (145 to 66 million years ago)

-During the Cretaceous the land separated further into some of the continents we know today, although in different positions.
+During the Cretaceous the land separated further into some of the continents we recognise today, although in different positions.
 This meant that dinosaurs evolved independently in different parts of the world, becoming more diverse.

 Did you know?

 Sea levels rose and fell repeatedly during the Cretaceous Period.
 At the highest point there were many shallow seas separating parts of the continents we know today.
 For example, Europe was made up of many smaller islands.
 Thick layers of sediment built up at the bottom of these seas as single-celled algae died and their skeletons fell to the seabed.

 This is how most of the chalk we use today was first formed.
 So much so, that 'Cretaceous' comes from the Latin word for chalk, 'creta'.